obsxrver/ComfyUI-Distributed/README.md

 ### Distributed GPU Panel

-The control center for your distributed setup:
+The control centre for your distributed setup:

 | Feature | Description |
 |---------|-------------|